Ear, nose and throat

-Specialized programs are available at HCA Virginia to offer additional help for issues stemming from an ENT condition.
+Specialized programs are available at our hospitals to offer additional help for issues stemming from an ENT condition.

-We have physical therapy and rehabilitation programs that provide advanced therapies available for those with dysphasia, which means difficulty or discomfort swallowing.
+Our physical therapy and rehabilitation programs provide advanced therapies available if you are dealing with dysphasia — difficulty or discomfort swallowing.
 Traditional treatments for dysphasia include speech therapy, patient education, swallowing exercises and diet modifications.

 Allergy and immunology care